battlesnake/kaiu/promise.md

 the same return type, i.e. both have return type "promise" (`Promise<T>`) or both have return type "value" (`T`), or both return void (terminating the promise chain).

+`finish` is used to explicitly terminate a promise chain, to prevent leaking promises.  `finish(finalizer)` is a shorthand for `finally` followed by `finish`.
+If the last call on a promise chain is a `then` or an `except`, where the result type is void, the promise chain is implicitly ended.

 Promise factories
 -----------------